Anchieta Palace (Espírito Santo): History

 In 1796, another major fire destroyed the interior of the temple, including the image of St. James.
 The images of St. Ignatius of Loyola and St. Francis Xavier that were part of the altar were transferred to the church of Saint Gonsalo.
 In 1798, the building was recovered and renamed the Government Palace.In 1860, the palace underwent renovation, and received the emperor Dom Pedro II and the empress Dona Teresa Cristina Maria, who stayed in the state for fifteen days.

 During Jerônimo Monteiro's administration (1908-1912), the palace underwent major renovations.
 It received a new architectural garment with eclectic characteristics that were very popular in the early years of the 20th century and spread by modernists.

-The works were in charge of the French engineer Justin Norbert.
+The works were in the charge of the French engineer Justin Norbert.
 The original roof was raised, the facades were remodeled, and a new opening was made towards the Bay of Vitória.

 The church of St. James was purchased from the Bishopric on November 23, 1911, and attached to the palace building, an old space used as a home and college.
 The tower on the right was demolished in the first major renovation and the second in 1919, under the government of Bernardino Monteiro.

 In 1945, the palace was officially named Anchieta by means of decree No. 15,888 signed by Governor Jones dos Santos Neves.

 In 1983, the building was listed by the State Council of Culture, and the first major restoration started in 2004 and ended in 2009.

-About the palace
+Miscellaneous details

 When the palace was a church, bodies were found on the grounds.

 The building holds a piece of tibia from Saint Anchieta, after whom the building was named.

 It is the only Jesuit construction that had two bell towers and one clock in the colonial period.
 It was the largest construction in Espírito Santo, and one of four buildings in Brazil that use the Sgrafito technique.

 It currently has works of art with priceless values.